Dog Reactivity on Walks Explained

 Lack of Calm Social Exposure

-Socialization That Creates Too Many Expectations
+Socialization That Creates Expectations

 Window and Yard Barking

 A dog appears.
+Barking starts.
+The dog leaves.

 Pulling That Gets Rewarded